-5.3.2.1 Subsystem hanging valleys
+5.3.2.1 Hanging Valley Subsystem

 The Hungerlitaelli is taken as a representative for the remaining hanging valleys.
-Inspite of differences in size, orientation, most of them share a uniform lithology, tectonics and the same climatic conditions.
-The storage landform composition is regarded as typical for a hanging valley of the Turtmann Valley (cf. chapter 5.1.1), though two landforms types, alluvium and protalus rock glaciers are not observed here.
-Table 5.10 shows the distribution of modelled sediment storage volumes for all hanging valleys based on the mean sediment thickness of the different landform type observed in the Hungerlitaelli.
-Alluvial deposits were quantified using the assumed sediment thicknesses of 2 m, based on literature values and own estimations.
-Protalus rock glaciers were quantified by applying the mean frontal height for each individual landform.
+Despite of differences in size, orientation, most of them share a uniform lithology, tectonics and the same climatic conditions.
+Landform composition in the Hungerlitaelli is regarded as typical for a hanging valley of the Turtmann Valley (cf. chapter 5.1.1), though two landforms types, alluvium and protalus rock glaciers are not observed here.
+Tab.
+5.10 shows the distribution of modelled sediment storage volumes for all hanging valleys based on the mean sediment thickness of the different landform type observed in the Hungerlitaelli.
+Alluvial deposits were quantified using the assumed sediment thicknesses of 1 m, based on literature values and own estimations.
+Protalus rock glaciers were quantified using a mean frontal height of 9.5 m for each landform.